Psychiatric NP Fellowship

 A certification is awarded as a mark of recognition for excellent and extensive training.

-The fellowship at Upstate Medical University provides one year of advanced intensive training in psychiatric care for nurse practitioners, followed by two years of employment at Upstate, with the option to work towards a doctoral degree and receive a stipend and tuition reimbursement.
+The fellowship at Upstate Medical University provides one year of advanced intensive training in psychiatric care for nurse practitioners, followed by one year of employment in the Department of Psychiatry.
 Fellowship training is provided by outstanding faculty in collaboration with the College of Nursing and the College of Medicine’s Department of Psychiatry, ranked by US News and World Report within the top third of Psychiatry departments in the country.

 Curriculum and Didactics:

 Using an interdisciplinary approach, Fellows receive didactic instruction in the classroom combined with closely supervised hands-on experience in both inpatient and outpatient settings.
-In 2018 there will be a pediatric component added to support the growing need in pediatric psychiatry.
-Fellows work closely with other multidisciplinary team including, but not limited to: psychiatry attendings, psychiatry residents, senior PNPF, social workers and nursing staff, .
+In 2018 a pediatric component was added to support the growing need in pediatric psychiatry.
+Fellows work closely with other multidisciplinary team including, but not limited to: psychiatry attendings, psychiatry residents, senior PNPF, social workers and nursing staff.
 By the end of the fellowship, graduates will be able to confidently and competently manage a diverse array of mental disorders and presentations.

-Applications to the Psychiatric NP Fellowship Program are accepted from September 1, 2018 through January 1, 2018 for the 2018-19 Program Year (7/1/18 – 6/30/19).
+Applications to the Psychiatric NP Fellowship Program are accepted from September 1, 2019 through January 1, 2020 for the 2020-21 Program Year (8/1/2019 - 7/31/2020).
 To apply, email your CV and letter of intent, along with 3 letters of reference.
-One letter of reference must be from an individual that has supervised employment and can attest to versitility and interpersonal abilities.
-E-mail the above to Ann Marie Arezzo, FPMHNP-BC, Fellowship Co-Director (ArezzoA@upstate.edu).
+One letter of reference must be from an employer.
+Applicants who've demonstrated versitility, flexibility and interest in research are strongly encouraged to apply.
+Applications are accepted by email at StuenziK@upstate.edu.
+Out of state applicants will be required to complete an in person or video-call interview.

 Salary, Benefits, and Expectations:

-The Upstate fellowship is a 3-year contract.
-This contract includes 1 year of intensive fellowship training, followed by two years of employment at Upstate Medical University.
+The Upstate fellowship is a 2-year contract.
+This contract includes 1 year of intensive fellowship training, followed by one year of employment within the Department of Psychiatry at Upstate Medical University.
 Fellows must be enrolled in, and anticipating graduation from an accredited Psychiatric NP program that provides eligibility for FPMHNP board certification.
 Family practice NPs are not eligible for this program without the above degree.
-Candidate must graduate prior to the beginning of the July st program start date.
-Board certification of FPMHNP, is encouraged to be completed prior to program entry, though it is required by Upstate Hospital within 6 months of hire.
+Candidate must graduate prior to the beginning of the program start date.
+Board certification of FPMHNP, is encouraged to be completed prior to program entry, though it is required within 6 months of hire.